Domeric Bolton - by Bella Bergolts ©

-Domeric served four years as a page in Barrowton to his aunt, Barbrey Dustin, and then squired for three years in the Vale of Arryn for Lord Horton Redfort.
-In the Vale, Domeric enjoyed the company of Horton’s sons and began to consider them brothers.
-Lord Redfort thought the lad had the making of a tournament champion.
+Domeric served four years as a page in Barrowton to his aunt, Barbrey Dustin, and then squired for three years for Lord Horton Redfort.
+In the Vale of Arryn, Domeric enjoyed the company of Horton's sons and began to consider them brothers.
+Lord Redfort thought the lad had the making of a tourney champion.

 After returning from the Vale to the Dreadfort, Domeric heard he had a bastard half-brother, Ramsay Snow, and wished to seek him out, against his father's wishes, since he had always wanted a brother of his own.
 Soon after the visit, Domeric died in 297 AC from a sickness of the bowels, according to Maester Uthor.
 However, Roose believes Ramsay poisoned Domeric, in order to become Roose's only son.
 The heirless Roose subsequently brought Ramsay to live at the Dreadfort.